codeaddslife/demo-loopback/README.md

-# Developing a REST API with Loopback
+# Developing a complete REST API with Loopback
 [Loopback](http://loopback.io) was created as an open source mobile backend-as-a-service framework by [Strongloop](http://strongloop.com).
 It allows you to setup a REST API in minutes and is based on [Express]((http://expressjs.com)).